 Finally, the need for unscripted dialogs that give learners an exposure to natural conversations was expressed.
 Authentic video interviews in units 4 and 5 capture conversational speech patterns and dialectical varieties to assist you in expanding your active knowledge of Kazakh language and culture.

-received her master’s degree in English Language and Linguistics from the University of Arizona where she was a Visiting Scholar with the U.S. State Department’s Junior Faculty Development Program.
+About the AuthorAkmaral Mukanova received her master’s degree in English Language and Linguistics from the University of Arizona where she was a Visiting Scholar with the U.S. State Department’s Junior Faculty Development Program.
 Her professional experience includes English and Kazakh language instruction, adult education, curriculum development, and online training.
 She managed U.S. government-led international programs and curriculum development initiatives.
 Her interests include adult learning and workforce development, instructional design, and e-Learning.
-She is also the author of our Intermediate Kazakh
+She is also the author of our Intermediate Kazakh course.

 Advanced Kazakh materials © 1995-2018 Arizona Board Of Regents on behalf of the University Of Arizona.
 Used under license.